List of Triple J programs: Breakfast

 Breakfast is Triple J's flagship mainstay program.
 It began in the late 1980s, with hosts Russell Thorpe ("Rusty Nails") and then Maynard fronting the time slot.
 In the early 1990s, Helen Razer and Mikey Robins hosted the program– they are retrospectively considered one of the station's most popular duos ever.

 Adam Spencer and Wil Anderson hosted from 1999 until 2004.
 The pair were known for their unconventional sense of humour, highlighted by regular segments including Mary from Junee, Essence of Steve, and Are You Smarter Than Dools?

-In 2005, Jason Whalley and Lindsay McDougall ("The Doctor"), of the duo Jay and the Doctor from Frenzal Rhomb, took over as hosts of Breakfast.
-For 2007, former Lunch presenter Myf Warhurst joined the duo as a permanent member of the Breakfast team.
+In 2005, Jason Whalley and Lindsay McDougall ("The Doctor"), of the duo Jay and the Doctor from punk rock band Frenzal Rhomb, took over as hosts of Breakfast.
+They would occasionally host radio plays, including Space Goat.
+For 2007, former Lunch presenter Myf Warhurst joined the duo as a permanent member of the team.

 Alex Dyson (left) and Matt Okine at Tropfest 2013.

-In 2010, Tom Ballard and Alex Dyson, former hosts of Weekend Breakfast, took over as hosts of Breakfast.
+In 2010, Tom Ballard and Alex Dyson, former hosts of Weekend Breakfast, took over as hosts of the weekday program.
 In December 2013, Ballard resigned and was replaced by Matt Okine in January 2014.
-The duo anchored the program until 2016.
+The new duo anchored the program until 2016.
+The duo brought in strong ratings for Triple J and were considered by Radio Today to host "one of, if not the most, successful [Triple J] breakfast show in its history."

+Ben Harvey and Liam Stapleton took over as hosts from 2017, at ages 23 and 20 respectively.
+On R U OK?
+Day in September 2017, the two made an on-air speech opening up about the abuse they had received stepping into the role after their predecessors, Matt and Alex.
+Stapleton said he felt "embarrassed" and "ashamed" from hate messages via the text line and on social media:

+"We see when people text into our workplace, we see things.
+We see all the posts, we see all the comments.
+And I can honestly say I’ve had nights where I’ve cried myself to sleep because of stuff like that."

-Ben Harvey and Liam Stapleton took over from 2017 to 2019, and their chemistry saw them transfer over to Nova FM's breakfast program in 2020 to host Ben & Liam.
-In 2020, Coda Conduct members Sally Coleman and Erica Mallett took over Breakfast, but resigned in November later that year.
-Bryce Mills took over for the remainder of 2020, and was joined by Ebony Boadu until 2022.
+The duo left Triple J in 2019, and began hosting Nova FM's breakfast program, which became known as Ben & Liam.

+In 2020, Coda Conduct members Sally Coleman and Erica Mallett took over Breakfast to become the first double female act in the slot.
+However, they resigned in November 2020 due to creative differences and having reached the "natural conclusion" of their program.
+Former fill-in host Bryce Mills took over for the remainder of the year, and was joined by DJ Ebony Boadu from the start of 2021.
+Boadu resigned at the end of 2022, and was replaced by comedian Concetta Caristo.
+Mills resigned at the end of 2024, and was replaced by comedian Luka Muller.

+In June 2026, the station announced Drive hosts Abby Butler and Tyrone Pynor would take over the Breakfast shift, following Concetta Caristo's departure from Breakfast.
+Meanwhile, Muller moved to Drive alongside his former Weekend Arvos co-host Jordan Barr.